Do you want to help your child build a “can-do” attitude? Help them build a growth mindset!

 Here are some techniques for strengthening their metacognition:

 • Ask your child, “Was there anything confusing at school today?
 What was the most confusing part?
 Why?”
-Identifying one’s lack of understanding, and the specific challenge, is an important part of developing self-awareness.
+Identifying one’s lack of understanding and the specific challenge is an important part of developing self-awareness.

 • Allow mistakes and reward risk-taking.
 Failure, after all, is the first attempt in learning.

 • Encourage and model brainstorming.
+Remember, if they can see it, they can be it!

 • Give them opportunities to talk about how their thinking has changed with a “Traffic Light” chat.
 Ask your child about when they got stuck (red), met a challenge or tried something new (yellow), or learned something interesting (green).
 You can encourage metacognition with questions like these: